Khloe Kardashian Shares Photo Slideshow Of Herself In Black Leather Hot Pants On Instagram

 Khloe Kardashian pulled out all of the stops for a night out on the town.

 The Keeping Up with the Kardashians star stunned on Instagram wearing an all-black outfit.
-While standing next to her black truck, the reality star leaned against the truck and showed off her black leather pants.
+While leaning against her black truck, the reality star showed off her black leather pants.
 She paired the pants with a black bodysuit that showed off her cleavage.
 She then added black Christian Louboutins to the look as she stared intensely at the camera in the first photo.

 In the following four photos, the focus is more on Kardashian’s close up looks.
 The Revenge Body host decided to go with a beach blonde bob for her hairstyle.
 She then decided to go with minimal makeup, adding in her foundation, neon yellow eyeshadow in the creases of her eyes and a nude lip.
 The reality star’s left hand is also decked out with a watch and gold rings on each finger.